jorisroovers/gitlint/docs/rules/user_defined_rules/line_and_commit_rules.md

         return violations
 ```

-Note the following 2 differences:

-- **extra `target` class attribute**: in this example set to `CommitMessageTitle`  indicating that this `LineRule`
+1. In this example, we set to `target = CommitMessageTitle`  indicating that this `LineRule`
-should only be applied once to the commit message title.
+   should only be applied once to the commit message title. <br><br>
    The alternative value for `target` is `CommitMessageBody`,
- in which case gitlint will apply
-your rule to **every** line in the commit message body.
+   in which case gitlint will apply your rule to **every** line in the commit message body.
-- **`validate(...)` takes 2 parameters**: Line rules get the `line` against which they are applied as the first parameter and
+2. When extending from `LineRule`, `validate(...)` get the `line` against which they are applied as the first argument and
-the `commit` object of which the line is part of as second.
+   the [`commit` object](#commit-object) of which the line is part of as second.

-In addition, you probably also noticed the extra `options_spec` class attribute which allows you to make your rules configurable.
+You might also noticed the extra `options_spec` class attribute which allows you to make your rules configurable.
 [Options](options.md) are not unique to `LineRule`s, they can also be used by `CommitRule`s.